Our categories

 • dusty or dirty surface

-The bottom must therefore be dried, degreased using a degreaser, and dusted using sticky pads.
+The surface must therefore be dried, degreased using a degreaser, and dusted using tack cloths.

 2 / Primers: